SoftRyzen-internship/vesta_main_site/README.md

 ##

-Welcome Welcome to the official website of the Volunteer Association "Vesta" Charity Fund!
+Welcome to the official website of the Volunteer Association "Vesta" Charity Fund!
 We are glad you visited us and hope that our work inspires you to take part in our noble cause.
 Our fund is dedicated to supporting those who need it the most, particularly our brave military personnel and their families.

 Mission The Volunteer Association "Vesta" Charity Fund is committed to supporting military personnel on the front lines by providing vehicles, ammunition, weapon upgrades, and other essential supplies.
 Additionally, we offer legal and psychological support to servicemen and veterans, their families, as well as the families of the fallen and the missing.

 Our Programs

-1. Support for Military Personnel We provide essential equipment and supplies to those on the front lines, including:
+1. Support for Military Personnel.
+We provide essential equipment and supplies to those on the front lines, including:
 <ul>
 <li>Vehicles</li>
 <li>Ammunition</li>